pdnelson/Rock-Band-4-Tier-Maker/readME.txt

 # Hello, and thank you for downloading the Rock Band 4 Tier Maker!
 #
 # This project was done by request.
 It was written in Visual Basic using Microsoft Visual Studio 2013,
-# and took about a week to finish (if you don't include the one-year gap of inactivity).
+# and development progressed during my occasional free time across a few weeks.
 #
 # I made this open source, so if you want to dig into the code out of curiosity, or to use it for your own
 # project(s), you're welcome to do that.
 Detailed comments are used throughout the program to make it easy